 One way to determine what type of filter you have or can use is to consult the appliance manual.
-There you will find instructions on how to clean or replace the filters, as well as a suggested schedule for changing or replacing filters so the appliance maintains optimum performance.
-If you have lost the manual, consult the manufacturer's website, which will offer advice on cleaning and replacement filters.
+There you will find instructions on how to clean or replace the filters, as well as a suggested schedule for changing or replacing filters so the appliance maintains its optimum performance.
+If you have lost the manual, consult the manufacturer's website.

 What You Need

 - Warm water

 - Sponge or soft-bristled brush

 Before you begin the process of cleaning an air filter, make sure that the HVAC system or appliance is turned off.
 For small appliances, it is best to unplug the machine to avoid any potential for electrical shock.
 If you leave an HVAC system running during the time the filter is being cleaned or replaced, it will draw excess dust into the fan and motor.